whitetigle/ElPouch/README.md

 ## Build

-Type `yarn test` to prepare and run tests locally.
+Type `yarn test` to prepareproject and run tests locally.